Active ingredient

 Alecensa with food and drink

-You should use caution when drinking grapefruit juice or eating grapefruit or Seville oranges while on treatment with Alecensa as they may change the amount of Alecensa in your body.
+Tell your doctor or pharmacist if you drink grapefruit juice or eat grapefruit or Seville oranges while on treatment with Alecensa as they may change the amount of Alecensa in your body.

 Contraception, pregnancy, and breast-feeding - information for women